Blog

 Most people only look at the interest rate.
 The real monthly cost is often 50–100% higher.
 Here we show what a complete mortgage calculator includes — with worked examples and a stress test.

-From 2026 all housing associations report under K3 — how to read the annual report
+K3 accounting for housing associations — how to read the new annual report

 K3 is mandatory from 2026.
 The association's reported result looks worse — but it is more honest.
 Here we explain what changed, why, and what you as a buyer should look at instead.